MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-14/index.md

 ![Measuring the overall length of the 6mm flat end mill with a caliper](measuring-milling-bit.webp)
 ![Configuring Cutter parameters (dimensions) of the 6mm flat end mill](flat-6mm-cutter-parameters.webp)

 The "Cutting data" parameters are set similarly to how it was done in the 2D case in [Computer-Controlled Machining]({{< relref "post/week-7/index.md" >}}) by using [this reference](https://www.sorotec.de/webshop/Datenblaetter/fraeser/schnittwerte_en.pdf).
 In Fusion 360, the principles are the same.
 All the fields with fx next to them below are automatically computed from those without.
 Thus, the only really modifiable parameters are "Spindle speed", which is how fast the tool rotates and is recommended to be set at 16 000 for our machine and "Cutting feedrate", which determines the "Feed per tooth", which could be targeted to be quite high at 0.0875 for SikaBlock from Jonas' experience and around 0.055 for hard wood.
-"Ramp feedrate" and "Plunge feedrate" can be set to be equal usually at approximately one fifth (1/5) of the "Cutting feedrate" as a rule of thumb.
+"Ramp feedrate" and "Plunge feedrate" can be set to be equal usually at approximately one fifth (1/5) of the "Cutting feedrate" as a conservative rule of thumb.

 ![Physical tool vs virtual tool](milling-bit.webp)
 ![Configuring Cutting data of the 6mm flat end mill](flat-6mm-cutting-data.webp)